top of page

 That said, not every client needs full financial planning.
 Many people come to me simply for help finding affordable, appropriate health insurance—and that’s completely fine too.

-I may receive commissions from the sale of certain insurance products.
-As an independent broker, I work with many companies, and my recommendations are not based on which product pays the most.
+As an independent broker, I work with many companies, and my recommendations are not based on which product or affiliate link pays the most.
 At this time, I do not charge a separate fee for my financial planning services.

 No. I am not a fiduciary and I am not registered with FINRA.
 That means I do not give specific investment or security recommendations, and I do not design detailed asset‑allocation models.
 I can, however, run a risk analysis, show you your “risk score,” compare it to typical model portfolios, and show how your current investments line up with that risk level so you can make informed decisions.